 Dial down the need for intensity, and just get moving!
-Make staying active easier with these 5 low impact exercises, courtesy of fitness and nutrition Expert Kim Denkhaus.
+Make staying active easier with these low impact exercises, no matter where you’re starting at.

 Low impact exercises are easy on the body and joints, and studies show that as little as 30 minutes a day at least 5 days a week of moderate-intensity physical activity can contribute to overall improvement in health.

 Exercising regularly reduces the risk of obesity, may help improve blood pressure, blood sugar levels, cholesterol levels (particularly HDL the “good” cholesterol), and overall heart health.
 Physical activity also helps build lean muscle and keeps bones healthy and strong.

 Here are some great low impact exercise ideas to help meet your exercise goals:

 Walking is a good low-impact exercise that can be done year-round in various indoor and outdoor settings.
 Walking has many health benefits with low risk of injury.
 Walking briskly or hill-walking can be a great way to elevate the heart rate.
 You can even add hand or ankle weights to increase the aerobic activity of your walk.

 Walking with friends or loved ones can also be a great opportunity to socialize and reduces stress.
 If you’re new to walking, aim to start with just a 10 minute walk around the neighborhood, or walk the perimeter of the grocery store.
 Challenge yourself each week by adding 5 minutes more to your daily walk, gradually baby stepping your way to better health.

 Flow and release tension as you strengthen and stretch your muscles through yoga.
 Deep breathing techniques coupled with holding physical postures helps reduce stress and increase blood circulation.
 By using your own bodyweight for resistance and strengthening, yoga is an outstanding low impact exercise for building lean muscle tone and core strength.